Business Administration, M.B.A.

 • MBA with Hospitality and Tourism Leadership emphasis

-• MBA with Human Resources Management emphasis
+• MBA with Human Resource Management emphasis

 • MBA with Supply Chain Logistics Management emphasis